 - We believe Private Placement Debt has three major advantages over public markets:

-– Greater diversification: Corporate issuance is complemented by significant project finance, infrastructure, real estate debt and asset-backed issuance.
+– Greater diversification: Investment grade fixed income can be complemented by diverse opportunities across project finance, infrastructure, real estate debt and asset-backed issuance.

 – Higher risk-adjusted yield potential: Typical liquidity and complexity premiums can generate significant additional spread relative to comparable public credits.